willadam/website/index.md

 Thinking of an Open Source GIS event, and after some support?
 Contact us on the mailing list below and tell us your idea!
 See our [past events](pastevents.html){:target="_newpage"} page for details of events we have supported or organised in the past

+__AGM: September 7th 12.30PM (BST) via Google Hangout.
+Public link for joining to be provided here on the day__

 ### Contact

 For updates follow [@osgeouk on Twitter](https://twitter.com/osgeouk) or [our mailing list](https://lists.osgeo.org/mailman/listinfo/uk){:target="_newpage"}